-As a signatory to the International Swaps and Derivatives Association Resolution Stay Protocol (the "ISDA Protocol"), GSI may not be able to exercise remedies against counterparties and, as this new regime has not yet been tested, GSI may suffer risks or losses that it would not have expected to suffer if it could immediately close out transactions upon a termination event.
-Various non-U.S. regulators have also proposed regulations contemplated by the ISDA Protocol, which might result in additional limitations on GSI's ability to exercise remedies against counterparties.
-The impact of the ISDA Protocol and these rules and regulations will depend on the development of market practices and structures.
+As a signatory to the International Swaps and Derivatives Association Universal Resolution Stay Protocol ("ISDA Universal Protocol") and the International Swaps and Derivatives Association 2018 U.S. Resolution Stay Protocol (collectively, "ISDA Protocols"), GSI may not be able to exercise termination rights and other remedies against counterparties and, as this new regime has not yet been tested, GSI may suffer risks or losses that it would not have expected to suffer if it could immediately close out transactions upon a termination event.
+Various non-U.S. regulators have also proposed regulations contemplated by the ISDA Universal Protocol, which might result in additional limitations on GSI's ability to exercise remedies against counterparties.
+The ISDA Protocols and these rules and regulations extend to repurchase agreements and other instruments that are not derivative contracts, and their impact will depend on the development of market practices and structures.